Combinatorial properties of Nil-Bohr sets: -sequences

 \section{$\cS_k$-sequences}

 In this section, we develop some language to speak about sequences indexed by $\cS_k$, the $k$-syndetic sets.
-The key insight here is that $cS_k$-indexed sequences admit a well behaved notion of a subsequence, which allows us to restrict to particularly structured sequences later on, through application of Propositions \ref{prop:structure-theorem-stable} and \ref{prop:structure-theorem-stable}.
+The key insight here is that $\cS_k$-indexed sequences admit a well behaved notion of a subsequence, which allows us to restrict to particularly structured sequences later on, through application of Proposition \ref{prop:structure-theorem-stable}.